 To benefit from personal loan refinancing, you’d likely need a better credit score than you had when you secured your original personal loan.
 With a higher score (and lengthier credit history), you might qualify for a lower interest rate on the new personal loan.

 If your credit (or another financial marker) isn’t up to snuff, you might consider refinancing with the assistance of a personal loan cosigner who agrees to repay the new debt if you can’t.
-Requesting a credit score report from one of the three major credit bureaus is a great way to see if your score has improved.
+Request a free credit report and look for errors that might be bringing down your credit score.

 Be sure to compare as many personal loan lenders as possible to find the right loan for you.
 Consider interest rates, repayment terms, fees, and any restrictions the lender might have on refinancing personal loans.